-In our very first lesson, we introduced the concept that GIS System Analysis & Design was an iterative process that featured multiple stages and should include evaluation components at each step whenever possible.
-In this lesson, we will focus specific attention on methods and techniques for evaluating GIS systems.
+In our very first lesson, we introduced the notion that GISystem Analysis & Design was an iterative process that featured multiple stages and should include evaluation components at each step whenever possible.
+In this lesson, we will focus specific attention on methods and techniques for evaluating GISystems.
 Such techniques include methods you might already be familiar with - surveys, interviews, and focus groups.
 But the range of available evaluation methodologies also includes a variety of technology-enabled methods to automatically capture usage statistics and to capture/visualize what users see on a screen, for example.

-In this lesson, you will have the chance to learn about some common methods for evaluation, and you will also have the opportunity to do a bit of research on your own to discover what else is available.
-Every year brings substantial innovation in the human-computer interaction community - and it usually takes some time for such innovations to trickle down into what is used to evaluate GIS systems specifically.
+In this lesson, you will have the chance to learn about some common methods for evaluation, and you will identify a technique to evaluate your own GISystem Design.
+You can either incorporate an evaluation method provided in this module or you can do research to find another technique.
+Every year brings substantial innovation in the human-computer interaction community - and it usually takes some time for such innovations to trickle down into what is used to evaluate GISystems specifically.

-If you have questions now or at any point during this week, please feel free to post them in the General Questions Discussion Forum in Canvas.
+If you have questions now or at any point during this week, please feel free to post them in the General Questions Discussion Forum.
 While you are there, feel free to post your own responses and comments if you are able to help out a classmate.